Jussi Jääskeläinen: Bolton Wanderers

 Jääskeläinen playing against Chelsea on 29 December 2010.

 Ahead of the 2004–05 season, Jääskeläinen said he's determined to remain as Bolton Wanderers’ first choice goalkeeper following the new signing of Donovan Ricketts, which was successful and Ricketts left the club soon after, and Kevin Poole.
 In a match against Fulham on 26 August 2004, Jääskeläinen "produced a hat-trick of saves in the second half" before "helplessly" conceded two goals, as Bolton Wanderers loss 2–0.
 After the match, manager Allardyce said: "There were so many players played badly that I could have changed the whole 11 and they wouldn't have much to complain about -- apart from Jussi," while the club's captain Kevin Nolan sympathised with him, saying: "he had a great game and made some fantastic saves."
 Jääskeläinen was able to improve the next two matches by a back to back wins against Southampton and Liverpool.
 His performance continued to spark interests from Manchester United once again, prompting Jääskeläinen, himself, to dismiss the move, stating he’s happy at Bolton Wanderers for the second time.
-Amid to the future at the club, however, Jääskeläinen received a straight red card in the 87th minutes for a professional foul on Jimmy Floyd Hasselbaink, as the club drew 1–1 against Middlesbrough on 7 November 2004.
+Amid to the future at the club, however, Jääskeläinen received a straight red card in the 87th minute for a professional foul on Jimmy Floyd Hasselbaink, as the club drew 1–1 against Middlesbrough on 7 November 2004.
 After the match, Bolton Wanderers unsuccessfully appealed for his red card to be overturned, ending his 93 match Premiership starting run.
 He returned to the starting line–up following his one match ban against Chelsea on 20 November 2004 and helped the club draw 1–1.
 After being dropped for one match, Jääskeläinen returned to the starting line–up and then kept three consecutive clean sheets, both in the league and FA Cup between 15 January 2005 and 31 January 2005.
 He, once again, kept another three consecutive clean sheets, both in the league and FA Cup between 5 February 2005 and 19 February 2005.
 Halfway through the 2004–05 season, Jääskeläinen spoke out Bolton Wanderers’ improved performance, while manager Allardyce praised his performance once more, saying: "He is one of the top, top goalkeepers in the Premiership, not only for his ability but for his consistency.
 His overall game has got better and better as the years have gone on.
 His maturity has got better, his decision making and his consistency level now make him one of the top goalies in the world, as far as I am concerned."
 He helped the club finish sixth place in 2004–05 to earn a place in the UEFA Cup spot for the first time in their history.
 At the end of the 2004–05 season, he went on to make forty appearances in all competitions.
 Jääskeläinen described the 2004–05 season as "the first year I've felt really strong all the way through."
 Following this, he signed a three-year contract extension with Bolton Wanderers, keeping him until 2008.